Published at 26/01/2021 at 17:28

 * Graphic: World FX rates in 2020

-Bitcoin, a cryptocurrency known for its volatile price swings, also traded near an all-time high, in a further sign that investors are growing more comfortable taking on riskier positions.
+Bitcoin, a cryptocurrency known for extreme volatility, also traded near an all-time high, in a further sign that investors are growing more comfortable taking on riskier positions.

-The U.S. dollar's declines are likely to continue because a vaccine and the expected choice of former Federal Reserve Chair Janet Yellen as U.S. President-elect Joe Biden's next Treasury secretary relieve two big uncertainties for investors.
+The U.S. dollar is expected to continue to fall as progress on a vaccine and the expected choice of former Federal Reserve Chair Janet Yellen as the next U.S. Treasury secretary relieved two big uncertainties for investors.

-The dollar stood at $1.1901 against the euro on Wednesday in Asia, close to a two-week low.
+The dollar stood at $1.1917 against the euro on Wednesday, close to a two-week low.

-The British pound bought $1.3363, close to the highest in more than two months.
+The British pound bought $1.3365, close to its highest in more than two months.

-Research suggesting that a COVID-19 vaccine could be available before year end has sent U.S. stocks surging to record highs and reduced the appeal of holding the dollar as a safe-harbour currency.
+Research suggesting that a COVID-19 vaccine could be available before the end of the year has sent U.S. stocks surging to record highs and reduced the appeal of holding the dollar as a safe-harbour currency.

-Risk appetite has also improved after the outgoing U.S. President Donald Trump's administration began cooperating with the Biden transition, and after reports that Yellen, an advocate of more fiscal spending, will take the top job at Treasury.
+Risk appetite has also improved after U.S. President Donald Trump's administration began cooperating with the President-elect Joe Biden's transition team, and after reports that Yellen, an advocate of more fiscal spending, will take the top job at the Treasury.

-The dollar index , pitting the dollar against a basket of six major currencies was at 92.129 after falling 0.4% on Tuesday.
+The dollar index , pitting the dollar against a basket of six major currencies, was at 92.012 after falling 0.4% on Tuesday.
+It was last down 0.1% on the day.

-The Antipodean currencies were already on the front foot as investors unwound bets for additional monetary easing in both countries.
+The Antipodean currencies, which benefited earlier as investors unwound bets for additional monetary stimulus in both countries, eased in early European trade.

 Improving risk appetite means the Australian dollar's